Discover global hiring strategies from leading recruitment platforms

 After depositing the required fee, you will get a receipt from the bank.
 Along with this receipt, submit the application form, article of association, memorandum, address proof, work permit copy, and all details about shareholders and directors to the Norwegian Register of Business Enterprises.

-Step 5: Opening bank account
+Step 5: Opening corporate bank account

 Now, you need a corporate bank account for business transactions.